cdevents/spec/continuous-deployment-pipeline-events.md

 ### `environment created`

-This event represents an environment that has been created and it can be used to deploy services.
+This event represents an environment that has been created.
+Such an environment can be used to deploy services in.

 - Event Type: __`dev.cdevents.environment.created`__
 - Predicate: created